rewls/rewls.github.io/docs/02-school-lecture/02-logic-circuit/ch7-multi-level-gate-circuits-nand-and-nor-gates.md

 ## 7.4 Design of Multi-Level NAND- and NOR-Gate Circuits

-### condition to design multi-level NAND-gate circuit
+### Condition to design multi-level NAND-gate circuit

 1. The output gate must be OR